Old Ottawa South: History

-Notable buildings include Hopewell Avenue Public School, Southminster Church, St. Margaret Mary Church, Trinity Church, the Mayfair Theatre, the former Precious Blood Convent (now The Royal College of Physicians & Surgeons of Canada), and the Old Firehall (currently a community centre).
+Notable buildings include Hopewell Avenue Public School, Southminster Church, St. Margaret Mary Church, Trinity Church, the Mayfair Theatre, the former Precious Blood Convent (now the Royal College of Physicians and Surgeons of Canada), and the Old Firehall (currently a community centre).

 Around 300 residences and institutional buildings are included on Ottawa's heritage reference list (an inventory of sites & structures potentially considered for legal protection as cultural heritage resources) from the area.

 Old Ottawa South, used to be known simply as "Ottawa South".
 The "old" designation came into use in the 1990s to distinguish the community from newer suburban developments in the south of Ottawa.
-"Old Ottawa South" is actually quite central and close to downtown by modern (post World War II) standards.
+"Old Ottawa South" is quite central and close to downtown by modern (post World War II) standards.
 The term "Ottawa South" is still in use in some contexts.
 For example, the community newspaper is The OSCAR, which stands for Ottawa South Community Association Review.
 Similarly, Old Ottawa South is not to be confused with the parliamentary constituency of Ottawa South.
 Old Ottawa South is currently located in the federal and provincial constituencies of Ottawa Centre, although Old Ottawa South was within the Ottawa South provincial riding until 1999.

-In the fall of 2007 leading up to the 100th anniversary of the annexation of Ottawa South to the City of Ottawa on December 16, 2007, a group of local residents founded the Ottawa South History Project (OSHP) to research, document and present facts and anecdotes about the history of the community.
-The OSHP is an amateur run historical society which regular publishes in The OSCAR and maintains a website.
-The group is also active in supporting the heritage designation of the Mayfair Theatre, and is a partner in the Friends of the Mayfair Theatre.
+In the fall of 2007, leading up to the 100th anniversary of the annexation of Ottawa South to the City of Ottawa on December 16, 2007, a group of residents founded the Ottawa South History Project (OSHP) to research, document and present facts and anecdotes about the history of the community.
+The OSHP is an amateur-run historical society which regularly publishes in The OSCAR and maintains a website.
+The group is also active in supporting the heritage designation of the Mayfair Theatre and is a partner in the Friends of the Mayfair Theatre.